 One of the more popular pieces I had last season was during the playoffs, when I did a ‘Meet the Kings’ bit.
 It was a comedic bit that talked a bit about the players on the roster.

-Since the regular NHL season is pretty darn close and there’s a lot of hype surrounding the Canucks, I thought I’d take the spotlight off them and focus it on the rest of the Northwest Division.
+Since the regular NHL season is pretty darn close, I thought I’d take the spotlight off them and focus it on another member of the Northwest Division.
 First up is a team that probably has had more hype and attention this offseason than any other team that is not the Toronto Maple Leafs: the Edmonton Oilers.